bogongroverchalet/website/_articles/2017-8-8-winter-getting-in.md

 - Head to Falls Creek Coach Service, Tawonga South by 7.00am at the very latest.
-  Cars may be left in the Falls Creek Coach Service’s car park at the special Rover price of $20.
+  Cars may be left in the Falls Creek Coach Service’s car park at the special Rover price.
 Make sure you tell staff that you are a Rover.
 The BCMG can take no responsibility for the security of your car.

 - The winter party Quartermaster will issue you with fresh food.
 Make sure that you have left room and have plastic bags.